Islandora-Collaboration-Group/ISLE/docs/install/install-staging-new.md

 Unlike the Local and Demo setups, you will not have to edit `/etc/localhosts` to view your domain given that DNS is now involved.
 Your new domain will no longer use the `.localdomain` but instead something like `https://yourprojectnamehere-staging.institution.edu`

 This document also has directions on how you can check in newly created ISLE & Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
-The [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE end-users should use for the `.env`, `local.env`, etc.
+The [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE end-users should use for the `.env`, `staging.env`, etc.

 Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
 The [Glossary](../appendices/glossary.md) defines terms used in this documentation.